RexRobotics/FtcRobotController/ServoFlash/README.md

    - Ensure **"Newline"** or **"Both NL & CR"** is selected for line ending.
 4. Type `C` for **Continuous** mode or `P` for **Positional** mode.
 5. The console will show:
+6. Press **Enter** to confirm within the countdown.
+7. The **progress bar** will display while flashing.
+8. Wait for the Serial Monitor to indicate **"Programming complete!
+It is now safe to disconnect."**
+9. Repeat the process for the other mode if needed.

+---

+## Notes

+- Flashing takes **~2–3 seconds** per mode.
+- Do **not** disconnect the servo or Arduino until told by the Serial Monitor.
+- This sketch is intended for **FTC team use**; always follow team safety and robot rules.

+---

+## Support

+If you encounter issues, check:

+- Proper servo connection (signal, VCC, GND)
+- Correct Serial Monitor baud rate (9600)
+- That your servo is a **dual-mode goBILDA servo**
+- Consult **Kairav** for further guidance